-The RADIUS client sends authentication requests to the port specified in the Web Security manager (go to the Settings > General > User Identification page and click a RADIUS Agent instance to view and configure this setting).
+The RADIUS client sends authentication requests to the port specified in the TRITON Manager (go to the Web > Settings > General > User Identification page and click a RADIUS Agent instance to view and configure this setting).

-These port values are also stored as AuthInPort and AccInPort in the RADIUS Agent wsradius.ini file (see Custom configuration for a RADIUS Agent instance, page 11, and RADIUS Agent initialization parameters, page 12).
+These port values are also stored as AuthInPort and AccInPort in the RADIUS Agent wsradius.ini file (see Custom configuration for a RADIUS Agent instance, page 11, and RADIUS Agent initialization parameters, page 11).